Aliases for REN Gene

 REN (Renin) is a Protein Coding gene.
-Diseases associated with REN include chronic intestinal failure and renal artery obstruction.
+Diseases associated with REN include hyperuricemic nephropathy, familial juvenile 2 and renal tubular dysgenesis, ren-related.
 Among its related pathways are p70S6K Signaling and Angiogenesis (CST).
 GO annotations related to this gene include receptor binding and aspartic-type endopeptidase activity.
 An important paralog of this gene is BACE1.

 UniProtKB/Swiss-Prot for REN Gene